 - genotype C: China, Korea, Japan, Southeast Asia

 - genotype D: Eastern Europe, North Africa, Russia, Middle East, India

 - genotype E: West Africa

 - genotype F, G, H: Central and South America

 Treatment and prognosis

-Vaccination programs have been effective in many parts of the world to decrease incidence of disease.
+Vaccination programs have been effective in many parts of the world to decrease the incidence of disease.